kaiaai/firmware/README.md

   - Release the "BOOT" button once the ESP32 board LED stops blinking.
 - connect to your robot's WiFi (MAKERSPET)
 - navigate your browser (PC or mobile handset) to 192.168.4.1
-- configure your robot and its WiFi connection by selecting the robot model, its laser sensor and motor models
+- configure your robot and its WiFi connection:
+  - input your WiFi name, password
+  - select your robot's model
+  - select your robot's laser sensor from the [list of supported LiDAR/LDS](https://github.com/kaiaai/LDS)
+  - select your robot's motor model
 - press the "Configure and Connect" button
   - disconnect from your robot's WiFi and reconnect back to your own WiFi

 This [blog post](https://kaia.ai/blog/arduino-platform-firmware-avaiable/) discusses the configuration in more detail.